QuadSpinner/Gaea-Docs/source/Guide/05-Build/3-Scale.md

 section: true
 ---

 Gaea supports setting an arbitrary scale for your terrains through the new Terrain Definition panel.
 If you're a casual terrain artist, this won't significantly affect your workflow — the defaults will be sufficient.
-However, if you're creating precisely-scaled terrains, Terrain Definition is your best friend.
+However, if you are creating precisely-scaled terrains, Terrain Definition is your best friend.

 ## Terrain Definition